LukeGrahamLandry/franca/devlog.md

   so i need to know the pin positions relative to each type of gate and that data doesn't seem to be in the library. i guess there aren't that many different shapes so maybe its not a big deal to just look at them and write a list.
   - for custom components its based on aprox. position of the inputs/outputs in the implementation, that's fine.
+  - bit more ui for showing the expected pin positions so its easier to transcribe
+- started doing native impls for the builtin components

 ## (Jun 8) circuit